Recipes

 Creating Recipes

-Click New Global Recipe or New Project Recipe in the relevant section header.
-You can also right-click any worktree card and select Save Layout as Recipe to capture all currently active panels, including their agent types, commands, and prompts.
+Click New Global Recipe or New Project Recipe in the section header you want.
+You can also right-click a worktree card and select Save Layout as Recipe to capture every active panel, including its agent type, command, and prompt.

 Importing Recipes

-dialog with a text area and scope selector) and Import from File (opens a file picker for .json files).
-Import validation checks for required fields and drops any invalid panel definitions
+dialog with a text area and a scope selector.
+Import from File opens a file picker for .json files.
+Import validation checks for required fields and drops invalid panel definitions

 rather than rejecting the whole recipe.
-The import only fails if no valid panels remain after validation.
+The import only fails if no valid panels remain afterward.

 The Recipe Editor

 The recipe editor opens when you create or edit a recipe.
-It has recipe-level settings at the top and panel definitions below.
+Recipe-level settings sit at the top, panel definitions below.

 Recipe-Level Fields

-- Auto-assign Issue — controls whether the linked GitHub issue is auto-assigned to you when creating a worktree with this recipe.
+- Auto-assign Issue: controls whether the linked GitHub issue is auto-assigned to you when creating a worktree with this recipe.
 Options: "Always assign to me" (default), "Ask before assigning", "Never assign".
-See GitHub Integration for issue linking setup
+See Code Forge for issue linking setup

 Panel Definitions

-Each recipe contains one to ten panels.
+A recipe holds one to ten panels.
 The available fields depend on the panel type:

 | Panel Type | Fields | Exit Behavior |